 2019 Hawaii Housing Market Analysis

-Despite the steep price tag for Hawaii market, the state’s market is cool overall, making it a good time to be a buyer.
+Despite the steep price tag for the Hawaii market, the state’s market is cool overall, making it a good time to be a buyer.
 The cool market has real estate prices rising minimally each year, with a 2.6% increase last year and a 1.7% increase expected this year.

 Even within a small, expensive market like Hawaii, there are still fluctuations based on island, city, and neighborhood.
 The median home value is $993,000 in Kailua versus $310,200 in Hilo.